nicklafferty/craftycody/content/life/park-city-ut.md

 There are all kinds of things you can do on the mountain besides skiing.
 They have dog-sledding, snowmobiling, tours, hiking, and sleigh rides.

+## Thoughts

+This was one of our best vacations- definitely top 4.
+I had so much fun and I want to take snowboarding up as a hobby.
+Everything was just so easy and effortless.
+We didn't run into any hiccups and it was so peaceful being up in the mountains.
+There is just a different air up there.
+I can't wait to go back.

 ![](/uploads/airport-pano.jpg)